cjccjj/mdflow/README.md

 - **HTML blocks** - raw HTML scanned and styled, entities decoded, comments hidden, and Markdown inside left literal.
 - **Clickable links** - links, autolinks, and emails are OSC 8 terminal hyperlinks; `--osc8-off` shows URLs for terminals without hyperlink support.

-### CommonMark + GFM compliance
+### CommonMark + GFM support, extensions, and limitations

-MD4C is fully CommonMark- and GFM-compliant. mdflow's parser is tested against
-MD4C and produces identical output except for the streaming limitations below.

-For rendering, CommonMark and GFM specify HTML rendering, not terminal presentation.
+This section describes mdflow's current level of Markdown support and its known differences.
+It is not a claim of full conformance.
+CommonMark and GFM define expected HTML output in their examples.
+This section only addresses the parser, not mdflow's ANSI renderer and its terminal presentation.

+mdflow is tested against all 652 CommonMark specification examples and against the GFM features listed above.
+The complete example set is included in testing.
+MD4C is fully CommonMark-compliant; mdflow's parser produces identical output to MD4C on all examples except those involving a limitation documented below.

 ### Streaming limitations